Body found in Temple belongs to missing Fort Hood soldier, family attorney says

 Temple Police says the identity found at the scene may be 23-year-old Elder Fernandes, a Fort Hood soldier who has been missing since Aug.
 17th., but it is not confirmed through a forensics team.

-Natalie Khawam, the Fernandes' family attorney, told 6 News they received a call Tuesday night that a railroad employee found the body hanging from a tree near the railroad.
+Natalie Khawam, the Fernandes' family attorney, told 6 News they received a call, and went to the Killeen police station, where they learned a railroad employee found the body hanging from a tree near the railroad.

 Khawam also wrote in a Facebook post early Wednesday morning, saying the soldier was found dead.